The nature of assembly bias - III. Observational properties: Overdensity peak height proxy using relative age and halo mass

-\\ where the characteristic magnitude is $M_{*} = -20.5$ \cite{Zehavi05}.
-The free parameters are $a$ and $b$.
-The length of the cylinder is $\Delta v$ = $\pm$ 500 km/s centred in each galaxy.\footnote{The choice of cylinder length $\pm$ 500 km/s corresponds to a total length of 5 $\mpc$ in the $z$-coordinate of the simulation.} We add the luminosity $L$ of these objects to obtain the total luminosity in this volume using the relation $M_r - M_{*} = -2.5$\textrm{ log}$(L/L_*)$.
-When the radius is negative the new magnitude of the central object remains unchanged, i.e. $M'_r = M_r$.
-If this radius is greater than 3 Mpc, the object will not be considered for further analysis (for the best-fitting set of parameters, none of the galaxies exceed this limit in radius).
+where the free parameters are $a$ and $b$, $M_{h}$ is the host halo mass of the central galaxy and $M_{nl}$ is the non-linear mass at $z = 0$.\footnote{It is defined as the mass within a sphere for which the rms fluctuation amplitude of the linear field is 1.69 times the critical density of the Universe, which corresponds to the gravitational collapse in the spherical collapse model.} As in Paper I, we use log($M_{nl}$/$h^{-1}$ M$_{\odot}$) = 13.38. ($M_{nl}$ is a factor of normalization that only contributes to the size of the radius $r$.
+The general results after performing the parametrization do not change when modifying the adopted value of the non-linear mass.)
+The length of the cylinder is $\Delta v$ = $\pm$ 500 $\kms$ centred at each central galaxy.\footnote{The choice of this cylinder length corresponds to the radial velocity dispersion of poor galaxy clusters.
+Our general results do not change if we use other cylinder lengths, e.g. $\pm$ 750 $\kms$.} We add the halo mass of neighbour central galaxies (with masses $> 10^{11.6} h^{-1}$ $M_{\odot}$ which is the lower halo mass limit in our SDSS sample) within the cylinder to obtain the total mass of distinct haloes in this volume.
+When the radius $r$ is negative, the total mass of the central galaxy remains unchanged, i.e. $M = M_h$.
+If this radius is greater than 3 $h^{-1}$ Mpc, the galaxy in the center of the cylinder will not be considered for further analysis (for the best-fitting set of parameters, none of the central galaxies in the SDSS and mock catalogues exceed this limit in radius).

-Notice that this cylinder will include neighbour galaxies and therefore this will be related to the crowding of the environment of the galaxy, a measure of the local density, but with an adaptive volume size depending on the galaxy age and luminosity.
+Notice that this cylinder will include neighbour central galaxies and therefore this will be related to the crowding of the environment of the galaxy, a measure of the local density, but with an adaptive volume size depending on the galaxy age and host halo mass.
 This procedure to trace the assembly bias will use correlation functions of relatively old and young galaxies to fit the parameters of the cylinder radius, but this parametrization will only be said to correlate with the correction of Paper I (missing peak mass) if the excess of crowding in galaxies correlates with the excess of mass found in haloes reported in our previous paper.
 In order to demonstrate that this is the case, we first need to find the parameters that trace the assembly bias using this measurement of crowding, and then to check whether the relation between crowding and missing peak mass is present.
 In contrast to Paper I, we do not use the infall velocity profile because the velocity inferred from redshift space distortions is noisy compared to the velocity from numerical simulations.
+We apply the method first to mock galaxies and then to SDSS galaxies.